 Also of interest is that Windham has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.80% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 18.80% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Windham has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Windham has few renters and college students.
 But the biggest reason it is quieter in Windham than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Windham may be for you.

-As is often the case in a small town, Windham doesn't have a public transportation system that people use for their commute.
+Windham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Windham who are college-educated is somewhat higher than the average US community of 21.84%: 28.16% of adults in Windham have at least a bachelor's degree.
+The overall education level of Windham is somewhat higher than in the average US city of 21.84%: 28.16% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Windham in 2022 was $105,615, which is wealthy relative to New York and the nation.
 This equates to an annual income of $422,460 for a family of four.